rodkranz/fakeApi/README.md

 ### Seed file for documentation

-You can write some notes to show in docs page, you can set `title` and `description` at node `DOC`. if has this info the docs will generate comments.
+If you want to show more descriptions about your endpoint it is possible if you create a node `DOC` at you `Seed` files this node needs to have set `title` and `description`, you can see the example above.

  * **DOC**:

     * title: Title with little text about endpoint.
     * description: Text more descriptive about what your endpoint does.
  * **INPUT** :

-    Example that client/frontend needs to send to backend. what endpoints is expecting receive.
+    * The text saying what your endpoints are expecting to receive from client/frontend.

 *P.S*: Seed file with comments: